 A Homestead Chore, 1 photograph; b & w; 4 x 6 in.
 Building the outhouse, as these two unidentified men are doing here, was a chore every homesteader was familiar with.
 Location: 0275.07

-Irene and Mable Bradley, 1 photograph; b & w; 4 x 6 in.
-In 1928 the Bradleys moved to the Wembley area of the Peace River Country, where their daughter Mable was born.
-This photograph shows Irene and Mable on one of the farm horses.
+Irene and Mabel Bradley, 1 photograph; b & w; 4 x 6 in.
+In 1928 the Bradleys moved to the Wembley area of the Peace River Country, where their daughter Mabel was born.
+This photograph shows Irene and Mabel on one of the farm horses.
 Location: 0275.08

 Raising Pigs, 1 photograph; b & w; 4x 6 in.
 On their farm in the Wembley area, Charles and Sarah Bradleys raised pigs.
 The description on the back of the photograph reads, “The hungry years, when a dressed half pig was worth $2.50.
 We are greasing the little pigs against sunburn.
 Note the jar of lard in my hand, and the moccasins on my feet.
 Taken in the early pioneer days of the Peace River Country.”
 Location: 0275.09